-What we are most proud of:
+What they are most proud of:

 We’re most proud of our ability at Co-op to have authentic and meaningful conversations with Co-op members about the issues that matter to them most.
 That way we can drive meaningful change together!